 uk_secure. for example.
 In the worst case, we can simply redirect to an entirely phoney domain.
 You'll need some degree of DNS interception to do this.

-From the phoney subdomain or domain, you can then proxy traffic back to the original domain - all the while acting as a Man-in-the-Middle for any private information crossing the wire.
+From the phoney subdomain or domain, you can then proxy traffic back to the original domain - all the while acting as an on-path attacker for any private information crossing the wire.

 Generating Encrypted Files